 At least one person killed, 10 hurt in multi-story building collapse near Miami Beach

-SURFSIDE, Florida- At least one person was killed and multiple people were injured when part of a 12-story beachfront condo near Miami Beach began to collapse early Thursday (June 24) morning, according to CNN.
+SURFSIDE, Fla. - At least one person is dead and nearly 100 people are missing after part of a 12-story beachfront condo near Miami Beach collapsed early Thursday morning, according to CNN.

-The incident trapped a number of residents and may have resulted in more deaths than officials are currently aware of.

-Miami-Dade Fire Rescue tweeted, "#MDFR is on scene of a partial building collapse near 88 Street & Collins Avenue."
+Miami Dade Police said Thursday afternoon that 99 people are still missing and 53 people are accounted for, according to WSVN.
+Surfside Mayor Charles W. Burkett confirmed that at least one person was killed and at least 10 people were injured.

 #MDFR is on scene of a partial building collapse near 88 Street & Collins Avenue.
 Over 80 MDFR units including #TRT are on scene with assistance from municipal fire departments.
 Updates will be provided on Twitter as they become available.— Miami-Dade Fire Rescue (@MiamiDadeFire) June 24, 2021